JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-accessibility.md

             .background(Color.LightGray)
             .fillMaxSize()
             .clickable { count += 1 }
-            // Use text from the content
+            // Uses text from the content
             .semantics(mergeDescendants = true) {
-                // This is a button
-                role = Role.Button
+                // Assigns the type of UI element role = Role.Button
-                // Add some help text to button contentDescription = "Click to increment value"
+                // Adds some help text to button contentDescription = "Click to increment value"
             }
         ) {